pantemon/super-basson/README.md

 }

-// USERS
+// Models For Session-Related Business Logic

 enum Role {
   ADMIN
   BETATESTER
 }

-// Can have many sessions
-model User {
+// A user can have zero or more sessions model User {
   id        Int       @id @default(autoincrement()) name      String